top of page

 Screening/Funding Process

-Parents of children ages 3-5 complete a consent form allowing their child to be screening by a Speech-Language Pathologist (SLP) and an Occupational Therapist (OT).
+CONSENT FORMS: Parents of children ages 3-5 complete a consent form allowing their child to be screening by our educational team.

-Parents will complete a Funding Application form and provide a copy of the birth certificate for children who are eligible to receive Program Unit Funding (PUF) or Mild/Moderate (MM) funding.
+FUNDING APPLICATION: Parents will complete a Funding Application form and provide a copy of the birth certificate for children who are eligible to receive Program Unit Funding (PUF) or Mild/Moderate (MM) funding prior to September 30th.

 M/M & PUF